 - Chopped fresh parsley leaves, a generous handful

-- 2 to 3-oz/56 g crumbled Greek feta cheese, more if you like
+- 2 ounces Greek feta cheese, more if you like

 - Pat shrimp dry and place in a large bowl.
-Season with kosher salt, pepper, 1/2 tsp dry oregano, 1/2 tsp dry dill weed, pinch red pepper flakes, and about 1/2 tsp of minced garlic.
+Season with kosher salt, pepper, ½ teaspoon dry oregano, ½ teaspoon dry dill weed, pinch red pepper flakes, and about ½ teaspoon of minced garlic.
 Drizzle with extra virgin olive oil, and toss to combine.
 Set aside for now.

-- Now add the marinated shrimp.
-Cook for about 5 to 7 minutes or until pink, do a little stirring if needed (do not over-cook shrimp).
+- Add the marinated shrimp.
+Cook for 5 to 7 minutes or until pink; do a little stirring if needed.
+(Do not overcook shrimp.)

 - Stir in fresh mint and parsley leaves.
-Finish with sprinkle of feta and black olives.
-If you like, add a splash more lemon juice or more red pepper flakes to your taste.
+Finish with a sprinkle of feta and Kalamata olives.
+If you like, add a splash of lemon juice or more red pepper flakes to your taste.